All Japan Tours 337 N.Vineyard Ave Suite 215, Ontario, CA 91764

 After breakfast at the hotel, we will begin our tour of Nikko.
 Our first stop is at the lavishly decorated Toshogu Shrine, set in a lush forest of ancient Japanese cedars.
 It is the masoleum of Tokugawa Ieyasu, who was one of the most powerful men in Japan and the founder of the Tokugawa Shogunate.
 Then, find yourself gazing upon the nearly 100 meter (328ft) tall Kegon Waterfall, ranked as one of Japan's three most beautiful waterfalls.
 Afterwards, we will travel to Ibaraki to see the Baby Blue Eye flowers at Hitachi Seaside Park, where 4.5 million of them bloom into a stunning sea of flowers.
 In the evening, we will proceed to Narita for a night stay before your return flight the next day.

 NOTE 2: If you wish to stay in the center of Tokyo for the last night instead of Hotel Mystays Premier Narita, we can arrange for you to stay at Hotel Metropolitan Tokyo Ikebukuro (or similar class).
-In this case, airport transfer is not included, but we will provide full instructions for you to get to the airport in advance, or we can arrange shared shuttle service for you at US$65.00 per person per way.
+In this case, airport transfer is not included.
+We will provide full instructions for you to get to the airport in advance, or we can arrange shared shuttle service for you at US$65.00 per person per way.

 NOTE 3: If you will be flying out from Haneda Airport (HND) instead of Narita Airport (NRT), we can arrange for you to stay at Hotel Metropolitan Tokyo Ikebukuro (or similar class) instead of Hotel Mystays Premier Narita.
-In this case, airport transfer is not included but we will provide full instructions for you to get to the airport in advance, or we can arrange shared shuttle service for you at US$60.00 per person per way.
+In this case, airport transfer is not include.
+We will provide full instructions for you to get to the airport in advance, or we can arrange shared shuttle service for you at US$60.00 per person per way.

 After breakfast, our tour officially ends.
 Checkout time is 11 am and Narita Airport can be reached by hotel shuttle bus.